genuinetools/releases/README.md

  Server to show latest GitHub Releases for a set of repositories.
  Version: v0.0.4
- Build: 488407e
+ Build: 442907b

   -d    run in debug mode
-  -interval string
+  -interval duration
-        interval on which to refetch release data (default "1h") -nouser
+        interval on which to refetch release data (default 1h0m0s) -nouser
         do not include your user
   -orgs value